canidorichard/nmapsearch/README.md

 | xml_min  - Output the element containing the regex match as XML
 | ipv4     - Output only the IP address of the matching host record
 | mac      - Output the MAC address of the matching host record
 | mac+ipv4 - Output MAC address and IP address
+| ports    - Output list of ports where port or service name match regex
+| script   - Output script data matching regex
 -p PATH, --path PATH |Specify location of file(s)
 -r REGEX, --regex REGEX | Search expression